Sauljs/saul/README.md

 ## <a name="file-structure"></a>File structure
 ```
 - api/ #This is where the magic happens
+	- helpers/ #Saul needs helpers
+    	- createSchema.js #Used to build the schemas as needed for the api.js
+    	- db.js #Used to initate db connection
+    	- permissions #Functions to verify permissions
     - api.js #File where we generate the api based on the api-config.js parsed when running the index.js
-    - createSchema.js #Used to build the schemas as needed for the api.js
+    - index.js #Project index is where all the modules are ran from
 - example/ #Frontend example using the api
-- api-config.js #Config the api using mongoose
+- saul-config.js #Config the api using mongoose
 - index.js #Example code
+- package.json #Modules needed to run the project
+- LICENSE #The project license
 ```

 ## <a name="getting-started"></a>Getting started